cllopes/reactathon/material/2_react/6_list_keys/readme.md

 }
 ```

-One thing to remember if you are extracting the list item into it's own component the key still needs to be on the mapped
+One thing to remember, if you are extracting the list item into its own component the key still needs to be on the mapped
-array item not on the nested component:
+array item, not on the nested component:

 Incorrect: